danlawless/auracle/book/vol-2-bridge/chapters/02-authors-note.md

 - *What would I choose if guilt and shame were not factors?*

 These questions led to practice.
 Practice led to change.

 ---

+## The Uncomfortable Truth About Understanding

+Here is something I wish someone had told me earlier:

+**Understanding someone's wounds does not obligate you to absorb them.**

+I had confused empathy with responsibility.
+I believed that because I could see why someone behaved a certain way, I should tolerate it.
+Forgive it.
+Stay available for it.

+But understanding is not obligation.

+You can understand why someone is emotionally unavailable and still choose not to wait for them.

+You can understand why someone gets defensive and still refuse to accept their deflection.

+You can understand how someone's childhood shaped them and still protect yourself from their patterns.

+Understanding is a gift of perception.
+It is not a contract of endurance.

+---